WANT TO IMPROVE EMPLOYEE PERFORMANCE?

 But what do companies get out of this deal?
 Placement of company logos on print, website and social media campaigns, signage at events and complimentary tickets are all customary in terms of immediate recognition and gratitude.
 However, we believe the real benefits of partnering with Big Brothers Big Sisters may be more long term...and meaningful.
 Consider the framework of developmental relationships, as defined by the Search Institute:

 Now, think about the ideal relationship a company might want to share with its employees and read that framework again.
 The skills our Bigs and Littles learn to cultivate in the BBBS program are research-based skills that create the foundation for productive employees and satisfied employers, not to mention wonderful human beings!
 Don’t just take our word for it - top worldwide employment website, Indeed, recently listed the Top 9 Qualities of a Good Employee.
 Look familiar?
 BBBS is helping create self-assured business and community leaders that can communicate, collaborate and achieve, right here in our own backyard.
 The Washtenaw County business community is an integral partner in our mission to create and support one-to-one mentoring relationships that ignite the power and promise of youth.
 Please consider how you can get involved.
 Check out our Golf Fore Kids’ Sake website to learn more about becoming a sponsor or sending a foursome to golf with us at Barton Hill Country Club on Monday, May 24th.
 There’s many other ways to partner with BBBS, one we’re sure will fit your business and community service goals.
-Contact Anne Marie Venereoni for more information.
-As we begin the last leg of this crazy school year.
-Many students are returning to in-person learning, while others will close out the school year virtually.
-We know that it has already been a strange and stressful year and that this transition means more change.
-If your child is returning to in-person we know your family may be experiencing many adjustments this week such as new bus schedules, anxiety about being around other kids again, adjusting to new schedules, and more.
-The youth that are remaining virtual may continue to experience social isolation and virtual burnout.
-No matter how your child is ending the school year, we will continue to be here to support your family and our mentors.
+Contact Anne Marie Venereoni for more information. |